Jake Trbojevic

 Jake Trbojevic (born 18 February 1994), commonly nicknamed Jurbo, (Note: Trbojevic's brother Tom Trbojevic is known as Turbo due to their surname; Jurbo is simply a swapping of the first letter to distinguish the two.) is an Australian professional rugby league footballer who plays as a or for the Manly Warringah Sea Eagles in the National Rugby League (NRL).

 Trbojevic has captained New South Wales in the State of Origin series and played for Australia at international level, winning the 2022 Rugby League World Cup.
-He has represented the Prime Minister's XIII.

 Background

 Trbojevic was born in Mona Vale on Sydney's Northern Beaches.
 Trbojevic is the older brother of fellow Manly Warringah Sea Eagles Tom Trbojevic and Ben Trbojevic.

 Trbojevic played his junior rugby league for Mona Vale Raiders in the Mona Vale rugby league, before being signed by the Manly Warringah Sea Eagles.
 During his time at the Mona Vale Raiders Rugby League club, he was coached by Steve Wilson.

 Trbojevic has played for the New South Wales U16's and U18's teams.
 In October 2011, Trbojevic played for the Australian Schoolboys.
 On 7 March 2012, Trbojevic re-signed with the Sea Eagles on a 2-year contract.
 Trbojevic played for the Sea Eagles NYC team in 2013.
 On 20 April 2013, Trbojevic was named in the New South Wales Under 20s team against the Queensland Under 20s team, Trbojevic played off the interchange bench in the 36–12 victory at Penrith Stadium.
 On 27 August 2013, Trbojevic was named at in the 2013 NYC Team of the Year.
 On 13 October 2013, Trbojevic played for the Junior Kangaroos against the Junior Kiwis off the interchange bench in the Kangaroos 38–26 win at Jubilee Oval.